 The IS, IR-ESA, IB-JSA two week run-on means that where your Income Support or Income-Related ESA or Income-Based JSA ends as a result of you claiming Universal Credit, then your award of IS, IR-ESA or IB-JSA can, in certain circumstances, end up to two weeks later.

-NOTE: If you are in a couple, the run-on only applies to the one who is the main claimant of these benefits.
+NOTE: If you are in a couple, the run-on rules only apply to the one who is the main claimant of these benefits.

 The rules are different depending on whether you have been getting Income Support or Income-Related ESA / Income-Based JSA.